8 Steps to Building a Successful Internal Communications Strategy

 Improve crisis preparedness

 2020 was a test year for many employers’ crisis management efforts.
 COVID-19 pandemic will have a significant impact on business continuity for organizations across the world.
-When organizations were asked about how they could improve their preparedness for the crisis, 29% of them responded with “Execute a more timely and robust communication plan.”
+Organizations were asked how they could improve their preparedness for the crisis.
+29% of them responded with “Execute a more timely and robust communication plan.”

 Increase employee productivity

-The way employees and managers communicate with and among each other can also have a big impact on employees’ productivity.
-Moreover, employee productivity increases by 20 to 25% in organizations where employees are connected.
+The way employees and managers communicate with and among each other can also impact employees’ productivity— moreover, employee productivity increases by 20 to 25% in organizations where employees are connected.

 Keep employees motivated and engaged

 Leaving employees in the dark can have a very negative impact on employees’ motivation and engagement.
-Yet, many employees still have a feeling that they are missing essential company updates.
+Yet, many employees still feel that they are missing essential company updates.
 On the other side, 85% of employees say they’re most motivated when management offers regular updates on company news.

 Improve change management initiatives